pcarion/cleric/README.md

 Don't forget to restart Claude Desktop after you have made changes to the server list.

+### MacOS issue when launching the app

+If you get the "cannot be opened because the developer cannot be verified" error, you can apply the following workaround.

+* Control-click the app icon, then choose Open from the shortcut menu.
+* Click Open.

+If you get the "cleric is damaged and can't be opened.
+You should move it to the Bin." error you can apply the following workaround.

+Launch Terminal and then issue the following command: `xattr -cr /path/to/cleric.app`.

 ## Coming Soon

 - [ ] Add a button to test a server directly from Cleric and retrieve the list of tools/prompt/resources exposed by the server.